nginx/unit-docs/source/installation.rst

     :option:`!--state`, :option:`!--pid`, :option:`!--log`, and
     :option:`!--control`.

-    The default value is an empty string.

 --bindir=directory, --sbindir=directory
     Directory paths for end-user and sysadmin executables.

-    The default values are :samp:`bin` and :samp:`sbin`, respectively.
+    The defaults are :samp:`bin` and :samp:`sbin`, respectively.

 --control=socket
-    Control API socket address; Unix (with :samp:`unix:` prefix), IPv4, or IPv6 socket can be used:
+    Control API socket address in IPv4, IPv6, or Unix (with :samp:`unix:` prefix) domain format:

     .. code-block:: console

-       # unitd --control unix:/path/to/control.unit.sock
-       # unitd --control 127.0.0.1:8080
-       # unitd --control [::1]:8080
+       $ ./configure --control=unix:/path/to/control.unit.sock
+       $ ./configure --control=127.0.0.1:8080
+       $ ./configure --control=[::1]:8080

     .. warning::

        For security reasons, avoid opening sockets on public interfaces in production.

-    The default value is :samp:`unix:control.unit.sock`, created as :samp:`root` with :samp:`600` permissions.
+    The default is :samp:`unix:control.unit.sock`, created as
+    :samp:`root` with :samp:`600` permissions.

 --incdir=directory, --libdir=directory
     Directory paths for :program:`libunit` header files and libraries.

-    The default values are :samp:`include` and :samp:`lib`, respectively.
+    The defaults are :samp:`include` and :samp:`lib`, respectively.

 --log=pathname
     Pathname for Unit's log.

-    The default value is :samp:`unit.log`.
+    The default is :samp:`unit.log`.

 --modules=directory
     Directory path for Unit's language modules.

-    The default value is :samp:`modules`.
+    The default is :samp:`modules`.

 --pid=pathname
     Pathname for the PID file of Unit's daemon process.

-    The default value is :samp:`unit.pid`.
+    The default is :samp:`unit.pid`.

 .. _installation-config-src-state:

 --state=directory
     Directory path for Unit's state storage.
-It contains runtime configuration, certificates, and other records; if you migrate your installation, simply copy the entire directory.
+It contains runtime configuration, certificates, and other records; if you migrate your installation, copy the entire directory.

     .. warning::

-       Unit state includes sensitive data; it must be owned by :samp:`root` with :samp:`700` permissions.
-Avoid updating the directory contents by outside means; instead, use Unit's config API to ensure data consistency.
+       Unit state includes sensitive data and must be owned by :samp:`root` with :samp:`700` permissions.
+Avoid updating the directory by outside means; instead, use Unit's config API to ensure data consistency.

-    The default value is :samp:`state`.
+    The default is :samp:`state`.

 --tmp=directory